Ace21-js/Altschool-HTML-Assignments/README.md

 # Altschool-HTML-Assignments
-This contains all of the HTML assignments for TINYUKA 2024
+This contains all of the first semester HTML assignments for TINYUKA 2024